Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/localization.md

 ### Hardcoding localizations

 Localizations may also be hardcoded into your plugin.
-This is done by creating your own [CustomLocalization](xref:Jotunn.Entities.CustomLocalization) instance and invoking the [AddLocalization](xref:Jotunn.Entities.CustomLocalization.AddTranslation(System.String@,System.Collections.Generic.Dictionary{System.String,System.String})) method.
+This is done by getting your own [CustomLocalization](xref:Jotunn.Entities.CustomLocalization) instance via the [GetLocalization](xref:Jotunn.Managers.LocalizationManager.GetLocalization) method.
-Don't forget to add that CustomLocalization to the [LocalizationManager](xref:Jotunn.Managers.LocalizationManager).
+A new instance will be created if none exists yet.
-This can be done right after instantiation, all added content gets also added to the game.
+This can be done right inside your mod `Awake` method, all added content gets also added to the game.

 ```cs
 // Your mod's custom localization